It’s finally happening!

-The TEDx talk I was supposed to give in 2020 is happening on March 23rd in Charleston, SC.
-I will be one of 14 speakers in this live event!
-For family, friends and fans who can’t attend in person the event will be live streamed.
-Registration is required at this website – www.tedxcharleston.org
+The TEDx talk I was supposed to give in 2020, happened on March 23rd in Charleston, SC.
+I was one of 14 speakers in this live event!

 It’s been a long road to get to this point with all the ups and downs you might expect.